 In the interest of full disclosure, let me make something clear right off the, uh, bat: I love Sports Illustrated.
-It’s my favorite magazine and has been for many years now, so it’s little wonder that SI.com is my go-to online source for all manner of sports information (aside from those dedicated to my favorite pro and college teams, but that’s another story for another post).
+It’s my favorite magazine and has been for many years now, so it’s little wonder that the Sports Illustrated website is my go-to online source for all manner of sports information (aside from those dedicated to my favorite pro and college teams, but that’s another story for another post).

 Launched in 1954, SI has become one of the most popular magazines in the history of publishing and a benchmark for superb writing—including investigative reporting and in-depth features—and, of course, its signature photography.
 No other sports title puts the reader “there”—in the moment, at the event—quite like SI.
 The magazine’s Sportsman of the Year award is as eagerly anticipated as any Oscar, while an appearance on the cover of SI, in spite of the “jinx” that many athletes swear goes along with it, comes with more than a little notoriety (not always the welcome variety).
 What SI has brought to sports journalism in particular and magazine publishing in general has carried over beautifully to the Web.

 The words “A CNN Network Site,” which appear just below the main banner on the top of the homepage, make you instantly aware that this is very much part of an enormous corporate entity, as do the links at the bottom to other online branches of the Time Warner publishing and broadcasting family tree.
 But this in no way diminishes SI.com’s impact as a titan of credible and amazingly diverse amounts of sports information and imagery.

 Now, on to my ratings in the specific categories.